Integrated Planning & Institutional Effectiveness Asessment

 Tracking the Strategic Plan: Progress Reporting

 The Office of Planning & Institutional Effectiveness coordinates progress monitoring and reporting processes for the Strategic Plan.
 Academic deans, administrative leaders, and department chairs and directors report progress on their own plans each year via Annual Reporting and other processes.
 This information, together with the monitoring of strategic metrics and other institutional assessments, form the basis of analysis for strategic reporting.
+A Metrics Team is advisory to the recommendation of metrics, and processes for their definition, collection, and reporting.

 Strategic-level reporting is constructed using a holistic approach that values both quantitative data and qualitative reflections.
 There are three elements of progress reporting: student outcomes, institutional outcomes, and metrics.
-Metrics generally fall into three categories: inputs (such as characteristics of students, faculty, and programs); processes and experiences (such as student retention and graduation rate and participation in high impact programs); and outcomes (student knowledge and proficiencies; attainment of desired benchmarks; post-graduate outcomes and success).
+Metrics generally fall into three categories: inputs (such as characteristics of students, faculty, and programs); processes and experiences (such as student retention and graduation rates and participation in high impact programs); and outcomes (student knowledge and proficiencies; attainment of desired benchmarks; post-graduate outcomes and success).

 Supporting the Plan: Institutional Effectiveness Assessment & Research Practices

 Institutional effectiveness (IE) is a discipline that intentionally builds links between planning (goal setting) and the evaluation and assessment of our achievement of those goals.
 This discipline combines both institutional assessment (the practices used to assess achievement of organizational goals, developed through the various levels of the planning process) and educational assessment (the practices used to assess achievement of student learning outcomes, both directly through academic programs, and indirectly through co-curricular and related activities).
 The University's Comprehensive Plan for Student Learning Assessment outlines our approach to educational assessment; institutional assessment is conducted through a variety of approaches within the Offices of Planning & Institutional Effectiveness and Institutional Research, and other units throughout our administrative structure.
 Surveys of students and faculty, studies, and data reporting & analysis are common IE tools.
+These are more are described in the Planning & Continuous Improvement Guide.

 As the Middle States Commission on Higher Education rolls out new accreditation standards, under which the University will fall for its 2018-2019 self-study, we have paid careful attention to the Commission's expectations for institutional planning, and are making conscious choices about our new strategic plan and related processes to be sure we are able to meet them.
 One of the seven standards, Standard 6: Planning, Resources, and Institutional Improvement, articulates the Commission’s requirement that member institutions to have in place “planning processes, resources, and structures [that] are aligned with each other and are sufficient to fulfill its mission and goals, to continuously assess and improve its programs and services, and to respond effectively to opportunities and challenges.”
 In addition to other planning and assessment criteria detailed throughout the other six standards for accreditation, this standard further requires “periodic assessment of the effectiveness of planning, resource allocation, institutional renewal processes, and availability of resources.”
 Many of the activities described on this page help to fulfill these needs.